An extreme adventure in polar bear denning territory.

 Day 1 - Anticipation builds during your overnight stay in Winnipeg

-Your safari begins in Winnipeg, Manitoba, where you will enjoy a relaxing stay at our choice hotel, The Grand Winnipeg Airport Hotel.
-After arrival you will be fitted for your winter gear before the 7:00 p.m. dinner.
-A Churchill Wild representative will host an orientation dinner and provide you with an overview of activities.
-Churchill Wild will have personal items such as balaclavas, gloves and toques on hand should you require any of these accessories.
+Enjoy a relaxing stay at our choice hotel, The Grand by Lakeview at the Winnipeg Airport.
+After arrival you will be fitted for your winter gear before attending an orientation dinner.
+Churchill Wild will have personal items such as balaclavas, gloves, and toques on hand should you require any of these accessories.

 Day 2 - Arctic frontier arrival

-Fly to Thompson/Churchill, where you will be met by our staff, and then on to Nanuk Polar Bear Lodge, located 250 km southeast of Churchill.
+Fly to Thompson or Churchill, where you will be met by our staff, and then on to Nanuk Lodge.
 After settling in at the Lodge, your guides will conduct a final gear check.
-If time and daylight permits, you’ll head out on the first of your expeditions to search for polar bear dens.
+If time and daylight permits, you’ll head out on the first of your expeditions to search for dens.

 Includes: breakfast lunch dinner